Celebrated author Hannah Tinti ’94 told Conn students to gravitate toward good writers.

 Tinti’s first novel, The Good Thief, received the American Library Association’s Alex Award, won The Center for Fiction’s First Novel Prize, and was recognized as a Notable Book of the Year by The New York Times.

 In 2002, Tinti co-founded the groundbreaking literary publication One Story, and is the executive editor.
 One Story allows both accomplished and unpublished writers to submit one short story.
 No author is ever published twice, so as to showcase as many writers as possible.
 She has also taught graduate-level creative writing courses at NYU and Columbia University, where she has passed along much of what she learned from Boyd more than two decades ago when she signed up for her first writing course on a whim.

 “This woman right here changed my life,” Tinti said, gesturing toward Boyd.

 “I wouldn’t be a writer if I hadn’t taken Blanche’s class.
 I started out as a biology major.
-I came to Conn thinking I wanted to be the next Jacque Cousteau, but Blanche made writing seem like the coolest thing you could possibly do with your life.”
+I came to Conn thinking I wanted to be the next Jacques Cousteau, but Blanche made writing seem like the coolest thing you could possibly do with your life.”